Clickport

 Engagement is not one metric.
 It is a collection of behavioral signals, each revealing something different about how a visitor interacted with your content.

 Scroll depth tells you how far someone got.
 If 80% of visitors stop scrolling at the third paragraph, the introduction is working but the middle of your article is not.
 If readers consistently reach the bottom, your content holds attention.
-Contentsquare's 2026 benchmark found that scroll rates declined 2% globally year over year, with the steepest drops on mobile.
+Contentsquare's 2026 benchmark found that scroll rates declined 2% globally year over year, with desktop outperforming mobile (50.5% vs 45.2%).
 Scroll depth is the simplest engagement metric and the most underused.

 Engaged time is different from time on page.
 Time on page counts every second the tab is open, including the 4 minutes someone spent in another tab while your article sat in the background.
-Engaged time tracks active interaction: scrolling, clicking, typing, moving the mouse.
+Engaged time only counts when the visitor is actively present.
 When the tab loses focus, the clock pauses.
-Chartbeat's methodology checks for engagement signals every 15 seconds and predicts whether the user will remain engaged for another 5.
+Chartbeat's methodology checks for reader interactions within the last 5 seconds and reports data to its servers every 15 seconds.

 Outbound link clicks show which links your visitors actually care about.
 On affiliate content, this is the core conversion event.
 On educational content, it reveals which resources your readers find credible enough to follow.
 On product pages, it shows which external reviews or comparison sites your visitors trust.

 Form submissions reveal conversion intent.
 A visitor who starts filling out a contact form is qualitatively different from one who just scrolls past it.
-Baymard Institute found that visitors who begin checkout forms convert at 50-65% depending on form friction.
+The average cart abandonment rate is 70% according to Baymard Institute, meaning only about 30% of shoppers who add items to a cart complete the purchase.
 The signal is in the attempt, not just the completion.

 Downloads show which resources have enough perceived value that someone will save them locally.
 PDFs, spreadsheets, templates.
 A download is a commitment.
 The visitor is saying: this is worth keeping.